Last Updated on

 - Wash it off with shampoo

-To get the best result, use this mask twice a week.
+To get the best results, use this mask twice a week.

 Ginger Juice for Hair Growth

-Like I said earlier, there’s a lot ginger can do for your hair, and I bet you don’t even know how to use ginger root for thinning hair and balding treatment.
+Like I said earlier, there’s a lot ginger can do for your hair, and I bet you don’t know how to use ginger root as a balding and thinning hair treatment yet.

-The ginger root treatment will promote hair growth, control hair fall, treats bald spots, make hair thicker, and stronger.
+The ginger root treatment will promote hair growth, control hair fall, treat bald spots, and make hair thicker and stronger.

 Ginger Root for Hair Growth | The Procedure